rpog/nexmo-developer/_documentation/client-sdk/setup/setup-push-notifications/android.md

 # Get Startred - Push Notifications

-On incoming events, such as when a user recieves a new message, or an incoming call, the user often expects to recieve a push notification.
+On incoming events, such as when a user recieves a new message, or an incoming call, the user often expects to recieve a push notification, if the app isn't active.
 This guide will explain how to configure your Android app to recieve push notiifcations from Nexmo Client SDK.

 ## 1. Setup Firebase project for your app

 In case you haven't done that for your Android app, add Firebase to your Android app codebase.
 More details can be found at the official Firebase documentation, on [this link]("https://firebase.google.com/docs/android/setup").

 ## 2. Provision your server key